robmoss/previous-robmoss.github.io/index.md

 result of selection pressure.

-The goals of this work are to understand and account for the real-world constraints that limit a government's ability to identify an extant epidemic and intervene appropriately, and to reduce endemic burden.
+The goals of this work are to understand and account for the real-world constraints that limit the ability to identify extant epidemics, to intervene appropriately, and to reduce endemic burden.
 The outcomes of this work are to inform health-care policy on the grounds that what is good for the population is good for the country.